Nancy Lyman Roelker Mentorship Award

 - mentor's contribution to the process of mentoring as a one-to-one partnership in learning that is comfortable to both, that is likely to endure and develop beyond the initial context as each learns from, gives to, and shares with the other, enriching both professional and personal lives

 The Nancy Lyman Roelker Mentorship Award is given on a three-year cycle: graduate mentors (including combined graduate and undergraduate teaching); secondary school teachers, and undergraduate mentors (both two-and four-year colleges).
-The 2014 award is for undergraduate mentors and carries a cash award.
+The 2015 award is for graduate mentors.

 Nominations should include:

 - A minimum of five letters supporting the nomination.
 These letters can be from students, former students, parents, colleagues, and others.
 There is no set proportion or formula on the “right“ mix of letters.
 Individuals organizing nominations should solicit a cross selection as appropriate to address the essential elements noted above.
 Maximum length of letters is two pages.